6 DHT Supplements to Increase 5-a Reductase Naturally

 Rightfully so, as a mounting pile of studies has proven it to be extremely effective in doing so.

-…When 20 college-aged rugby players from Africa took a 7-day loading phase (25g/day) of creatine monohydrate and then followed up with a 14-day maintenance phase (5g/day), their DHT levels increased by 56% during the loading phase, and remained 40% higher than the original baseline during the maintenance phase.
+…When 20 college-aged rugby players from Africa took a 7-day loading phase (25g/day) of creatine monohydrate and then followed up with a 14-day maintenance phase (5g/day), their DHT jumped up by 56% during the loading phase, and remained 40% higher than the original baseline during the maintenance phase.

 Most notably its known for being one of the ingredients in tobacco.